codelibs/fess-docs/en/index.rst

 ====================================
-Open Source Enterprise Search Server
+Open Source Enterprise Search Server: |Fess|
 ====================================

 What is |Fess| ?